najwer23/najwer23/README.md

 ![](https://komarev.com/ghpvc/?username=najwer23&color=orange&style=flat)

 ## Passionate and Detail-Oriented Software Engineer
-Passionate and detail-oriented Software Engineer dedicated to building responsive and user-friendly web applications.
-Proficient in modern JavaScript frameworks, particularly React and Angular, with a strong foundation in HTML5, CSS3, and responsive design principles.
+Mariusz Najwer is passionate and detail-oriented Software Engineer dedicated to building responsive and user-friendly web applications.
+He is proficient in modern JavaScript frameworks, particularly React and Angular, with a strong foundation in HTML5, CSS3, and responsive design principles.
 Skilled in collaborating with cross-functional teams to deliver seamless user experiences and optimize application performance.
 Committed to staying updated with the latest industry trends and best practices in frontend development and UX/UI design.

 ## Proven Track Record of Delivering High-Quality Projects
 - 10+ years of experience in web development, delivering high-quality projects for clients across various industries